interuss/dss/deploy/architecture.md

 "production" or "staging") in a particular DSS Region is called a "pool".

 #### DSS Pool
-A DSS Pool is a set of interoperable DSS instances in a specific DSS Region.
+A DSS Pool is a set of interoperable and interconnected DSS instances in a specific DSS Region.
 Each instance is typically operated by a separate organization.

 #### DSS instance
 A DSS instance is a single logical replica in a DSS pool hosted by a single organization.

+#### Pooling
+The process required by a DSS Instance to join a DSS Pool is referred to "Pooling" in this documentation.

 #### CRDB cluster
 CockroachDB (CRDB) establishes a distributed data store called a "cluster".